Frequently Asked Questions

 Q: Why are there so many coyote invasion problems?

-Research indicates that the population density of coyotes can be ten times greater than normal near urban developments, due to the "oasis" effect.
+The population density of coyotes can be ten times greater than normal near urban developments, due to the "oasis" effect.
 This is particularly apparent throughout the southwest where "well-watered" developments exist within areas of relatively low precipitation.
 The natural environment contrasts sharply with the highly landscaped developments, which support lush vegetation and abundant animal life.
 As a result, coyotes and other animals are drawn to these developments, and their populations rapidly increase in response to the abundance of food and water.
 Property invasion and pet attacks are an inevitable consequence of the urbanization of America.

 Q: Will the Coyote Roller system keep dogs or cats from jumping over the fence?

 Absolutely.
 In fact, the Coyote Roller works with nearly any animal that gains entry into a piece of property by scaling a fence.
 It can keep your pet dogs and cats in, and wild dogs and cats out.

 Q: Coyotes jump over my fence like it's not even there.
 How can the Coyote Roller solve my problem?